2nd Patient Empowerment World Congress 2026 Europe

 Content Rich Program Agenda!
 Featuring Keynote Presentations, Stream Sessions, Panel, and Round Table Discussions.

-KEY ASPECTS OF PATIENT EMPOWERMENT
+BUILDING THE FOUNDATION OF PATIENT EMPOWERMENT

 Moderator: